 "There may be safety risks associated with the transfer of viruses..."

-There may be safety risks associated with the transfer of viruses from one species to another, especially when fresh tissues are fed.
-(Mad cow disease or bovine spongoencephalopathy virus can be transmitted in this manner).
-Using tissues only from certified organic sources may reduce this risk.
-It appears that freeze-drying may minimize or eliminate some of these risks by controlling or assuring sterility while preserving the cellular contents.
+There may be safety risks associated with the transfer of viruses or other infectious agents from one species to another, especially when fresh tissues are fed.
+(Mad cow disease or bovine spongiform encephalopathy can be transmitted in this manner).
+It appears that freeze-drying may minimize some of these risks, while preserving the cellular contents.

 What is the cost of whole food supplementation or glandular therapy?

 The cost of this supplementation will depend upon the form of supplement that is used.
 Whole fresh tissues may be readily obtained and relatively inexpensive but may be less safe.
-Freeze-dried concentrates or extracts are safer and may have more predictable consistency of contents, but are more costly.
+Freeze-dried concentrates or extracts may be safer and may have more predictable consistency of contents, but are more costly.

 Can whole food supplementation or glandular therapy be combined with other types of veterinary medicine?